renanr0cha/100-days-of-code/log.md

 **Today's Progress**: First page completed, with all components ready for reutilization.

 **Thoughts:** A lot of repetition helps a lot to absorb the organization and structure that React demands!

+### Day 9: July 13, 2022

+**Today's Progress**: Second page, the home, is ready.
+A lot more components were built for this page, like input and note.

+**Thoughts:** Today I managed to study and code a lot, after a great number of days in a row squeezing some time!
+I'm very greatful for this day!